branticus94/Projects/README.md

 ○ Opening a pull request
 ○ Merging and deploying to main branch
 If needed, take screenshots of the process and add to your README file.
-+ Create .gitignore (can be empty) and briefly explain what it is for
 + Create requirements.txt (can be empty) and briefly explain what it is for